Dental Hygiene (DHYG) Program Handbook

 - Once a student has been accepted, all rules and policies apply as per all students in the program, including the supplemental exam policy.

-- Students who are not offered seats to re-enter within one year of their exit are encouraged to re-apply to the program as a new student.
+- Students who are not offered seats to re-enter within one year of their exit are not eligible to re-enter as a ‘re-entry student.
+They are encouraged to re-apply to the program as a new student.
+New students must enroll in and complete all of the courses in the curriculum.

 - Permission is granted on an individual basis as long as a seat is available.
 If more than one student is applying to re-enter, priority is based on: